Weld-Through Primer Guidelines: Jaguar Land Rover

 • Teroson part number 333170

-The numbers listed above are U.K. part numbers however, we have confirmed with our contacts at 3M that U.S. part number 05917 is equivalent to the U.K. part numbers specified by JLR.
+If you see 3M part number 09113 or 50410, those are U.K. part numbers.
+However, we have confirmed with our contacts at 3M that U.S. part number 05917 is the equivalent.

 Use the vehicle-specific Workshop manuals to determine which type of welding is required for the repair you are performing.
 Failure to follow OEM procedures sacrifices the safety and quality of the repair.